sclaussen/cathedral2021/README.md

 belay technique as Jon led the 3rd pitch.
 Caden was proving that not only was he comfortable with the exposure, he actually was exhilarated by it, and was soaking up the whole experience.
-He was up around 500+ feet now and he was on cloud 9, loving the view, energized, and feeling confident that he was going to be able to finish the route.
+He was up around 500+ feet now and he was on cloud nine, loving the view, energized, and feeling confident that he was going to be able to finish the route.
 That belay station was a nice memory.

-At this belay station we added a second layer for Caden as there was a bit of breeze, changed his GoPro battery, drank a lot of water, but I made a mistake by not getting any carbs into his system at this point.
+At this belay station we added a second layer for Caden due to the cooler breeze, changed his GoPro battery, and drank a lot of water.
+However, I made a mistake by not getting any carbs into his system at this point.

 *Climbing pitch 2, 5.7 face section & the 5.7 crux left of the chimney*<br/>
 <img src="./images/P2-42.png" width="300"/> <img src="./images/P2-46.png" width="300"/>